 Many researchers based on the premise that a high level of performance is a direct result a high level of commitment.
 In Beer’s research focused on the commitment of leaders, may be true.
 But not so when we talk about teams.

-In my research on the cooperation model in complexity “Cooplexity”, I show that after an initial individual dimension of knowledge acquisition, cohesion is an absolutely key factor in the development of the group.
-When the group becomes conscious about itself as a unit with its own meaning, we call then a team.
-However a cohesive and highly committed team doesn’t get the best results just only by those facts.
-When the group becomes a team with full sense, we still need something more.
-It comes into play the self-coordination function as a natural and spontaneous process to achieve coordination in a decentralized manner, sharing alerts, visualizing cross opportunities and focusing on a common goal.
-At this level there are two factors that really help you get results, equal relationship and the establishment of an action criterion.
+In my research on the cooperation model in complexity “Cooplexity”, I show that after an initial individual dimension of knowledge acquisition, cohesion is a definite key factor in the development of the group.
+When the group becomes conscious of itself as a unit with its meaning, we call them a team.
+However, a cohesive and highly committed team doesn’t get the best results just only by those facts.
+When the group becomes a team in the full sense, we still need something more.
+It is the self-coordination function as a natural and spontaneous process to achieve coordination in a decentralised manner, sharing alerts, visualising cross opportunities and focusing on a common goal.
+At this level, two factors help getting results, equal relationship and the establishment of criteria for action.

-So when we talk about high performance teams, commitment is a necessary but not sufficient.
-Without the cohesion is not reached self-coordination, but it is the latter which ensures a high level of performance.
+So when we talk about high-performance teams, commitment is a necessary but not sufficient.
+Without cohesion, self-coordination is not reached, but it is the latter which ensures a high level of performance.

 I’m proud to share my research inviting you to: